GluuFederation/docs-ce-prod/3.1.1/source/operation/faq.md

 This will add tempadmin user to the IdP managers group and you can then login and assign another user to act as admin.

-## Connectivity Issues
+## DNS errors
-### DNS names not resolving!
 It is possible that even after configuring everything there is a `DNS` resolve error in Gluu Server.
 The reason is the `DNS` used inside the chroot container; the `dns` used by the container is the Google DNS servers and the `DNS` for the host OS is not used.
 Therefore to fix this issue:

 - Change the DNS inside the container by editing the `/etc/resolv.conf` file and adding the DNS used by your organization

-### Forgot the admin password!
+## How to recover an admin password
-Gluu Server stores the admin password in the file `/install/community-edition-setup/setup.properties.last` under the property `ldapPass`.
+The Gluu Server stores the admin password in the file `/install/community-edition-setup/setup.properties.last` under the property `ldapPass`.
 Retrieve the data using the following command:

 ```